Reference Letters, Assessment, Witnesses, and Other Support Material for Your Driver's License Appeal

 You may bring witnesses to the Driver's License Appeal Hearing if you think they will add to your story of abstinence.
 The Hearing Officer must be convinced by "clear and convincing" evidence that you are no longer drinking and have the support system in place to make sure that you maintain your sobriety.
 Generally, mothers and fathers don't make great witnesses unless they can clear up a particular fact.
 If your parents don't love you, nobody does, so mom and dad are considered a little biased.
 This goes for your reference letters as well.
 And don't have your Priest write a letter unless it is to relate some actual fact.
 His job is to forgive so he too is a little biased.

 The Hearing Officer looks to consistency when considering your appeal.
 Do all the reference letters have the same set of facts, for instance the date when you quit drinking.
 If you were denied in an earlier appeal, do both applications have the same information.
 You don't want to state that your quit date was March 15 and in another application, write down something different.

 The hearing officer must be convinced you will not drink and drive again, even though you were convicted of doing just that, doing it again.
 Hearing officers want to know that you have the tools to abstain in the future and generally believe a 12-step Program works.

 While Schmierlaw has successfully represented Petitioners who do not attend a 12-Step Program, it may give the Hearing Officer another reason to restore your license or the Hearing Officer may order you to attend AA with a restricted license and return in 12 months.

 At Schmierlaw, we will review all the information that will be sent to the Secretary of State.
-We will make sure all your reference a completed properly, that they are consistent, and the provide the necessary information.
+We will make sure all your reference letters are completed properly, that they are consistent, and they include the necessary information.

 Law Office of James G. Schmier, PLLC